 In Order to Receive Accommodations:

 - Students must provide the Coordinator of Access & Equity Services with documentation of the disability.
-Documentation of the disability must be current, appropriate, and provided by a qualified professional.
-All documentation must identify the nature of the disability, how the disability will limit participation in courses, programs, services, employment, or activities, and the need for specific accommodations.
-Each student's input with respect to how the disability impacts him or her will be considered.
-Hand-written documentation is not acceptable.
+Documentation of the disability must be current and appropriate.
+All documentation must identify the nature of the disability, how the disability will limit participation in courses, programs, services, employment, or activities, and the need for academic adjustments.
+Each student's input with respect to how the disability impacts him or her will be considered (this is considered part of the documentation).
+Hand-written documentation will require follow-up.
 Further information is available in Documentation Guidelines.

 - The student requesting accommodations must work with BCL staff to develop an appropriate and reasonable accommodation plan during an intake meeting.
-The accommodation plan could serve the student throughout his or her academic career at TC3 and could be modified through contact and discussion with the Coordinator of Access and Equity.
+The access plan could serve the student throughout his or her academic career at Tompkins Cortland and may be modified through contact and discussion with the Coordinator of Access and Equity.

-- In order to receive accommodations for a particular semester, students must review their individual accommodation plan with BCL staff.
-After reviewing their individual accommodation plan, students will receive a memo addressed to each of their instructors describing appropriate accommodation(s) for their courses that semester.
-Students who wish to use their accommodations must deliver the memo to their instructor(s) prior to receiving accommodations in that class.
+- In order to receive academic adjustments for a particular semester, students must review their individual access plan with BCL staff.
+After reviewing their individual access plan, students will receive a memo addressed to each of their instructors describing the approved range of academic adjustments for their courses that semester.
+Students who wish to use their academic adjustments must deliver the memo to their instructor(s) prior to receiving modifications or auxiliary aids or services in that class.

-- Students must meet with instructors individually to discuss implementation of their plan for accommodation.
-Students are encouraged to meet with their instructors during office hours early in the semester to discuss specific needs and method(s) for implementing their accommodation plan within each course.
+Students must meet with instructors individually to discuss implementation of their access plan.
+Students are encouraged to meet with their instructors during office hours early in the semester to discuss specific needs and method(s) for implementing their access plan within each course.

-Some students will automatically have access to certain adaptive technology hardware and software depending upon their individual accommodation plan.
+Assistive Technology: Some students will automatically have access to certain assistive technology hardware and software depending upon their individual access plan.
 For example, as student with a visual disability could have access to Window-Eyes or Zoom Text software.
-The BCL provides training for students to use adaptive technology as part of an accommodation plan.
+The BCL provides training for students to use adaptive technology as part of an access plan.

-Other forms of adaptive technology are available to all students at TC3.
-For more details about available hardware and software, including information about adaptive technology specifically for students with disabilities, see the Adaptive Technology page.
+Other forms of adaptive technology are available to all students at Tompkins Cortland.
+For more details about available hardware and software, including information about adaptive technology specifically for students with disabilities, see the Assistive Technology page.

-Students eligible for note taking assistance will receive information from the Baker Center about finding a note taker, how to organize copies of the notes, and study tips when they sign their accommodation paperwork at the beginning of each semester.
+Note-Taking Assistance: Students eligible for note taking assistance will receive information from the Baker Center about finding a note taker, how to organize copies of the notes, and study tips when they sign their academic adjustment paperwork at the beginning of each semester.
 Students are generally responsible for finding a note taker in their classes; however, BCL staff and classroom faculty can help with this process as needed.

 Once a student has found a note taker, the Baker Center will provide him or her with a copy card or NCR (carbon) paper to make copies of the note taker’s notes.
 Copy cards are signed out on a semester-by-semester basis and must be returned to Access and Equity at the end of the semester.
-Students may have the copy-card refilled as needed by consulting the Access & Equity secretarial staff.
+Students may have the copy card refilled as needed by consulting the Access & Equity secretary.

-Those needing alternative seating in classrooms to accommodate physical disabilities should contact the Office of Access & Equity Services to make this request.
-Special seating can be arranged in each classroom.
+Classroom Seating: Those needing alternative seating in classrooms to accommodate physical disabilities should contact the Office of Access & Equity Services to make this request.
+Alternate seating can be arranged in each classroom.

-Students who need interpreter services in order to participate in classes and college programs should contact the Office of Access & Equity Services (AES) as soon as possible so that this service can be arranged.
+Requesting Interpreter Services: Students who need interpreter services in order to participate in classes and college programs should contact the Office of Access & Equity Services (AES) as soon as possible so that this service can be arranged.
 When classes or schedules change, notify the AES as soon as possible.
-We need to have two-weeks’ notice as a minimum for requesting interpreter services or when making changes to the previous arrangements.
+We need to have two-weeks notice as a minimum for requesting semester-long interpreter services or and a minimum of 2 business days’ to change prior arrangements.